sebhoof/bibcom/README.md

 ### Quickstart

-Providing your ADS API stored in the file `my.token`, which is recommended but optional, run
+Simply run
 ```
-python compile_bib.py [main].log my.token
+python compile_bib.py [main].log
 ```
 and just paste the results into your bib file afterwards (using Ctrl+V, Cmd+V, or right click -> paste).
+If you provide your ADS API as the environment variable `ADS_API_TOKEN`, the ADS database will be queried.

 ### Complete overview

-The full range of options for `compile_bib.py` also includes adding the name of a bib file `/some/folder/to/my.bib` i.e. this is an optional argument:
+The full range of options for `compile_bib.py` also includes adding the name of a bib file `/some/folder/to/my.bib` or, instead of as an environment variable, providing your ADS key in the file `my.token`:
 ```
 python compile_bib.py [main].log my.token /some/folder/to/my.bib
 ```